• Skip to primary navigation

 WHY USE FRANK'S HOT SAUCE?

-If you want your buffalo wings to have that classic Buffalo Wing Sauce flavor, you’ll need to use Frank’s Hot Sauce.
-Sure, other hot sauces could be subbed in, but they won’t impart the same flavor.
-For best results, stick with Frank’s Hot Sauce.
-Not Frank’s Wing Sauce — hot sauce.
+If you want your buffalo wings to have that classic Buffalo Wing Sauce flavor, you'll need to use Frank's Hot Sauce.
+Sure, other hot sauces could be subbed in, but they won't impart the same flavor.
+For best results, stick with Frank's Hot Sauce.
+Not Frank's Wing Sauce -- hot sauce.
+This rule goes for our Crockpot Buffalo Chicken as well.

 In addition to butter and hot sauce, we'll also need a little seasoning for our Buffalo Wing Sauce Recipe.
 Kosher salt, onion powder, and garlic powder are all you need.